ariksidney/divr/README.md

 * Temperatures

-UDDF features like buddies, dive plannings, other gases, free or technical diving etc. are not supported.
+Other features like buddies, dive plannings, other gases, free or technical diving etc. are not supported.

-**Only tested with UDDF files exported from Mares DiversDiary (Mac)**
+**Since Mares DiversDiary for Mac seems to be not available anymore, the latest version only works with Subsurface XML exports**

 ![Screenshot](https://user-images.githubusercontent.com/15780097/103461908-01d69900-4d22-11eb-9532-96fa1e3bd9b6.png)